kernelwernel/VMAware/docs/documentation.md

     /**
-     * All checks are performed including spoofable techniques
+     * All checks are performed including techniques that are
-     * and a few other techniques that are disabled by default
-     * for a variety of reasons.
-Only 1 or 2 techniques are
+     * disabled by default for a viariety of reasons.
+There are
-     * disabled by default, and this flag will include both of
-     * them.
-This isn't the default due to potential instability
-     * concerns, but if that's fine for you then use this flag
+     * around 5 technique that are disabled.
+If you want all
-     * for the sake of completeness.
+     * techniques for the sake of completeness, then you can use
+     * this flag but remember that there may be potential
+     * performance bottlenecks and in increase in false positives.
      */
     bool is_vm3 = VM::detect(VM::ALL);

     /**
      * This will raise the detection threshold above the default level.
-     * Use this if you want to be extremely sure if it's a VM, but this increases the chance
+     * Use this if you want to be extremely sure if it's a VM, but this
-     * of a false negative.
-Use VM::percentage() for a more precise result if you want.
+     * increases the chance of a false negative.
+Use VM::percentage()
+     * for a more precise result if you want.
      */
     bool is_vm4 = VM::detect(VM::HIGH_THRESHOLD);